|Chronic Hepatitis C

 - Obtaining recent results for the following would facilitate care recommendations prior to specialty appointment:

-- Routine lab testing to assess staging of liver disease: CBC, comprehensive metabolic panel, INR
+- Routine lab testing to assess staging of liver disease: CBC, Comprehensive metabolic panel (comp), INR

 - Liver ultrasound